 Priority (Rule 11.9).
 The Exchange also believes its proposed amendments to Rule 11.9 to regarding the priority of orders promotes just and equitable principles of trade, remove impediments to, and perfect the mechanism of, a free and open market and a national market system by providing Members, Users, and the investing public with greater transparency regarding how the System operates.
-The Exchange proposes to amend Rule 11.9 to align with BATS functionality and BATS Rules 11.12 regarding how orders with certain instructions are to be ranked by the System generally and where orders utilize instructions that cause them to be ranked by the System upon clearance of a Locking Quotation providing valuable, clear information to Members, Users, and the investing public on how their orders would be executed.
-As amended, orders will be substantially ranked in same order as under current rules except that orders with a Pegged instruction and Non-Displayed instruction will be distinguished from and placed behind Limit Orders with a Non-Displayed Instruction.
-In turn, the Reserve Quantity of Limit Orders will be separated from and placed behind Limit Orders with a Non-Displayed instruction, orders with a Pegged and Non-Displayed instruction, and MidPoint Peg Orders.
+The Exchange proposes to amend Rule 11.9 to align with BATS functionality and BATS Rules 11.12 regarding how orders with certain instructions are to be ranked by the System: (i) At a price other than the midpoint of the NBBO; (ii) at the midpoint of the NBBO; and (iii) where orders utilize instructions that cause them to be ranked by the System upon clearance of a Locking Quotation providing valuable, clear information to Members, Users, and the investing public on how their orders would be executed.
+As amended, orders will be substantially ranked in same order as under current rules except that orders with a Pegged instruction will be distinguished from and placed behind Limit Orders with a Non-Displayed Instruction.
+In turn, the Reserve Quantity of Limit Orders will be separated from and placed behaving [sic] Limit Orders with a Non-Displayed instruction and orders with a Pegged and Non-Displayed instruction.
 These changes are made to align Exchange Rule 11.9 with the functionality set forth in BATS Rule 11.12, as described above.
 The Exchange believes that the proposed rule changes regarding order priority will provide greater transparency and further clarity on how the various order types will be assigned priority under various scenarios, thereby assisting Members, Users and the investing public in understanding the manner in which the System may execute their orders.